Crownpeak/best-practices/fredhopper/fhr-shopify-app/README.md

 ## Introduction

-The Fredhopper Product Discovery App integrates Crownpeak’s Fredhopper into Shopify, bringing AI-powered search, merchandising, and personalized recommendations directly into your storefront.
+The Fredhopper Product Discovery App integrates Crownpeak’s Fredhopper into Shopify, bringing AI-powered search, merchandising, and recommendations directly into your storefront.

 It enables faster time-to-market with a ready-made connector, simplified catalog syncs and schema management, global multi-language/multi-region support with Shopify Markets, and secure frontend integration with the Fredhopper Query API via the Shopify App Proxy.